engrhamzaaliimran/meta-aws-iot/README.md

 │   private.key
 │   public.key
 │   root-CA.crt
 ```
 In the image, these credentials will be copied to "/etc/aws-credentials/client-credentials" path.
+To add your application source code to image.
+Create a folder named "src" inside the build directory and copy your code there.
+In image, your source will be copied to "/etc/src".

+Then build your image using `bitbake`